 KD: That knowing your clients (including their business and industry), staying abreast of the markets and legal developments and communicating with your colleagues does make for a successful lawyer and practice.

 KP: Dig in and spend the time to truly get to know your clients and their business.
-This enables you to be a partner with your client and add tremendous value by seeing issues and opportunities with their perspective in mind.
+This enables you to be a strategic partner with your client and add tremendous value by seeing issues and opportunities with their perspective in mind.
 We believe client service involves leveraging the firm’s resources and our knowledge and understanding of the client to anticipate and solve client’s problems before they even articulate them.

 CA: What experience could somebody gain to figure out whether they might be suited to working in the financial markets space?